ByLiZhao/cpp_watchlist/README.md

      - HWASAN, short for Hardware-assisted AddressSanitizer, which is AddressSanitizer that needs hardware support.
      - UBSan, or UndefinedBehaviorSanitizer.
  2. [Valgrind](https://valgrind.org/).
 Valgrind is essentially a tool that construct a virtual-machine-like executing enviroment for comcipled binary executables.
  When executables are executed in the virtual enviromental, many aspects of the program can be checked at runtime.
+Valgrind is thus essentially a very advanced trading tool.
+Though because of its VM-like approach, the performance penalty is big as a tracing tool.

  ## Profiling and tracing
  Many tools mentioned above are also capable of profiling to various extents.
 They won't be repeated below.